pongpon-tienthong/sr-education/README.md

 Implement an algorithm to find the kth to last element of a singly linked list.

 ### Solution to Question 3:
+I created the method called "getNthNodeFromLast()" to solve this problem.

 #### LinkedList class
 ```java